VKvasanthaKumar/Color-Based-Product-Prediction/README.md

 Used For
 VS Code

-Download this all file will be used ☝️☝️☝️😀 top of files
+Download all these files; they will be used. ☝️☝️☝️😀 (The files mentioned above are correct.)
 ---------------------
-Color_prediction.py
+Color_prediction.py ,
-flask_2.py
+flask_2.py ,
-rgb.csv
+rgb.csv ,
 index_color.html
 ---------------------
 *** Refer the screeshot better understanding ***